T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 <img src='/images/blogs/advice-and-insights-for-the-warwick-ifp-cs-pathway/ifp_grades.png'>

-Remember the Warwick IFP qualification is equivalent to the GCE A-level, so you can expect the curriculum and exam question types to be very similar.
+Remember the Warwick IFP qualification is equivalent to the A-Level exams, so you can expect the curriculum and exam question types to be very similar.
 I had used some a level past papers for revision and I found them to be helpful so I will share those with you below.

 ## Pure Maths